List of Big Bash League captains

+Moises Henriques is the longest serving Big Bash League captain, having first held the role in 2013.

 In cricket, a captain is a player who leads the team and has additional roles and responsibilities.
 The Big Bash League (BBL) is a professional Twenty20 cricket league in Australia, which has been held annually since its first season in 2011–12.
-In the nine seasons played, 49 players have captained their team in at least one match.
+In the fifteen seasons played, 67 players have captained their team in at least one match.

-Aaron Finch, from the Melbourne Renegades, has played the most matches as a captain, leading the team in 59 matches with a win–loss percentage of 47.45.
-Among the captains who have captained more than ten matches, the Sydney Sixers' Steve Smith has the best win–loss percentage: 77.27.
-Chris Rogers has captained the most matches without registering a win; he led the Sydney Thunder in six matches and all of them were lost.
-There have been seven non-Australian captains in the BBL: two from New Zealand, South Africa, and the West Indies each, and one from the Netherlands.
+Moises Henriques, from the Sydney Sixers, has played the most matches as a captain, leading the team in 120 matches.
+There have been eight non-Australian captains in the BBL: three from New Zealand, South Africa, and the West Indies each, and one from the Netherlands.
 Eight players have captained more than one team in their BBL career.

-The list includes those players who have captained their team in at least one BBL match.
-The list is initially organised by the number of matches as a captain and if the numbers are tied, the list is sorted by last name.
+This list includes those players who have captained their team in at least one BBL match.
+It is sorted by the date each player first took over captaincy.
+These statistics do not cover matches played in other tournaments such as the Champions League Twenty20.
+Players who captained a team during the 2025–26 season are highlighted in bold.